 The objects can be heated very rapidly and in the rice cooker, the inner pot is the heat source.
 Thus, your Cuckoo Rice Cooker can do its job in no time at all with no guesswork.
 This would be a Time-Saving Convenient feature.

-If you are looking for a more indepth review on the Cuckoo Rice Cooker check it out here.
+If you are looking to read more check out our Cuckoo Rice Cooker Review.

 The inner pot has a full stainless Eco 2.0 interior and is designed for durability.
 You should never have to replace it as it is a professional quality pot with a non-stick coating.
 The interior of the lid can be removed for easy cleaning as can the inner pot.
 This will service 1 to 3 people nicely as it uses 3 cups of uncooked rice for a 1.8 liter of cooked rice.

 As far as safety is concerned, the Coukoo Rice Cooker is equipped with automatic steam and pressure emissions, automatic temperature control, warming feature, and a neat alarm to warn you if it is overheating.
 The lid locking device is tight and trustworthy for pressure cooking.